• Equal Educational Opportunities

 (Board Policy 7-10)

-Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, gender, gender identity, gender expression, ancestry, age, physical or mental disability, order of protection status, the status of being homeless, actual or potential marital or parental status, including pregnancy, citizenship status, immigration status, military status; unfavorable discharge from military service; association with a person or group with one or more of the aforementioned actual or perceived characteristic, or any other distinguishing characteristic.
+Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, gender, gender identity, gender expression, ancestry, age, physical or mental disability, order of protection status, the status of being unhoused, actual or potential marital or parental status, including pregnancy, citizenship status, immigration status, military status; unfavorable discharge from military service; association with a person or group with one or more of the aforementioned actual or perceived characteristic, or any other distinguishing characteristic.
 Further, the District will not knowingly enter into agreements with any entity or any individual that discriminates against students on the basis of sex or any other protected status, except that the District remains viewpoint neutral when granting access to school facilities under School Board policy 8-20, Use of School Facilities by Organizations.
-Any student may file a discrimination grievance by using Board policy 2-260,
+Any student may file a discrimination grievance by using Board policy 2-260, The Uniform Grievance Procedure.
+The District’s Title IX Coordinator is: Mirah Anti (manti@dist113.org)

 Equal Access Act